dmstr/phd5-docs/guide/tutorials/extension-development.md

 > `mv package _package`, run the above command and then copy only the contents from the modified folder
 > into the package folder. `git status` should now your changes now.

+Update configuration to get sources for the forked package

+    "config": {
+        "preferred-install": {
+            "the-vendor/*": "source",
+            "*": "auto"
+        },
+    },

 ### Forking asset repositories